Azure-Samples/azure-health-data-and-ai-samples/samples/SMART-Client-Application/README.md

 | [OpenSSL](https://www.openssl.org/) *(or equivalent)* | Any recent version — for ES384 key generation |
 | FHIR R4 Server | Azure Health Data Services or compatible endpoint |

-> **Note:** The project is pre-configured to use a hosted FHIR simulation server and Okta tenant.
-To use your own, update the configuration values described below.
+> **Note:** Follow the steps below to configure the application with your FHIR server and Okta tenant.

 ---